root3nl/SupportApp/README.md

 <img src="/Screenshots/configurable_buttons_2.4.png" width="450">

 ### Footer Text
 A footer text can optionally be used to put some additional text at the bottom of the Support App.
 This supports both text and Emoji.
 On macOS Monterey and higher, it supports Markdown.
-Use the preference key `FooterText` to configure the footer.
+Also a great way to put additional information using [Built-in local variables](https://github.com/root3nl/SupportApp?tab=readme-ov-file#built-in-local-variables) Use the preference key `FooterText` to configure the footer.

 ### Notification Icon
-The icon shown in alerts and the about window can be modified by using the preference key `NotificationIcon`.
+The icon shown the about window can be modified by using the preference key `NotificationIcon`.

 See an example below: